atrocore/atrocore/docs/09.installation-and-maintenance/04.modules-and-updates/docs.md

 As you can see, this page consists of three panels:

 * **Installed** – a list of modules installed in the system is displayed here along with the following data given in the corresponding columns: module name and description, setting version (* means the latest version), current version of AtroCore and required dependencies.
 You can manage versions of modules by selecting a set version (use * and a version of module to select the specified version of a module or ^ and a version of module to select a version of a module not lover than specified).
+The row action menu for each module may include a **Docs** option – if the module provides built-in documentation, clicking it opens the documentation portal in a new tab.

   ![installed_panel](./_assets/module_manager_installed_en.png)